-- Disappearance of Tulare Lake began when settlers used it for agricultural irrigation, then drained it completely to use the bottom land for cotton farming.
+- The disappearance of Tulare Lake began when settlers used it for agricultural irrigation, then drained it completely to use the bottom land for cotton farming.

 Tulare Lake is a freshwater dry lake in California’s southern San Joaquin Valley, containing residual wetlands and marshes.
 The tule rush that dotted the marshes and sloughs of the lake’s edges gave inspiration to its name.
 The lake was part of a largely endorheic basin near the south end of the San Joaquin Valley, drawing water from the Kern, Tule, and Kaweah Rivers, as well as the Kings River’s southern distributaries.
 It was isolated from the rest of the San Joaquin Valley by tectonic subsidence and alluvial fans that spread out from Los Gatos Creek in the Coast Ranges and the Kings River in the Sierra Nevada.